Creating a guided interaction for a lead generation campaign

 - Re-label the field by highlighting the "Paragraph" text in the Label field and typing Opening Statement

 This will re-label the field to make it unique.

 You can also place the cursor in the field and delete the text first.

-*It is recommended that you establish a naming convention for the fields within your scripts beforehand.
+*It is recommended that you establish a naming convention for the fields within your guided interactions beforehand.
 This will provide consistency across the platform, and allow for easy identification of key items.

-- Highlight the default text in the Prompt area
+- Begin typing text in the Prompt area